salarsf/iris_classifier/README.md

 Iris flower classifier

-This is a sample application for classifying iris flower based on it's sepal's and petal's lenght and width.
+This is a sample application for classifying iris flower based on it's sepal's and petal's length and width.

 The data required for creating a classifier is gathered in iris.csv file